IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 For now, the Dataverse Project team will continue providing installation and integration support.
-We have created a new (as of Dataverse software v.4.6.1) version of the installer scripts and updated this guide.
+We have created a new (as of Dataverse Software v.4.6.1) version of the installer scripts and updated this guide.
 We have tried to improve and simplify the installation process, particularly the difficult process of installing correct versions of the required third party R packages.